Siftah/get_iplayer/installation.md

 <a name="windows-installer"></a>
 ### Installer

-Windows users are strongly recommended to use the provided installer.
-Download the latest Windows installer from:
+Windows users should use the provided installer.
+Download the latest version from:

 <http://www.infradead.org/get_iplayer_win/get_iplayer_setup_latest.exe>